wso2/docs-devant/en/docs/sharing-and-reusing/use-a-connection-in-your-integration.md

     2. Replace `<YOUR_ENV_VARIABLE_NAME_HERE>` with an appropriate environment variable name of your choice.
 If you have previously added a service reference section under `dependencies`, append this as another item under `serviceReferences`.

-          Upon deploying the component, Devant automatically creates a subscription if applicable and populates the specified environment variables with actual values.
+          Upon deploying the integration, Devant automatically creates a subscription if applicable and populates the specified environment variables with actual values.

           The following table provides details on the configuration keys associated with the connection: